iridiumJester/egbert-lib/README.md

 # egbert-lib
-Ad lib using text from pages 1 and 4 of homestuck.
+Ad lib using text from pages 1-4 of homestuck.